 Chad Travel Warning

-There are violent extremist organizations, such as Boko Haram (The Islamic State in the West Africa Province) and al-Qai’da in the Lands of the Islamic Maghreb (AQIM), which are intent on harming Westerners and Western interests and are able to cross borders easily.
+Violent extremist organizations in the region, such as Boko Haram (The Islamic State in the West Africa Province) and al-Qai’da in the Lands of the Islamic Maghreb, are intent on harming Westerners and Western interests and are able to cross borders easily.
 On June 15 and July 11, Boko Haram conducted suicide attacks in N’Djamena targeting a police station and a market.
-Additionally, kidnapping for ransom is a potential threat in the region.
+The group continues to be extremely active in Chad, targeting local security forces and civilians in the Lake Chad region.
+Kidnapping for ransom is also a threat in the region.

-Chad’s historically volatile security environment can deteriorate unexpectedly, especially along the border areas.
-Note there are Travel Warnings for neighboring Cameroon, Central African Republic (CAR), Libya, Niger, Nigeria, and Sudan.
-U.S. citizens should be aware there are minefields along the borders with CAR, Libya, and Sudan.
-Borders may close without warning.
+Chad’s security environment is volatile and can deteriorate unexpectedly, especially along the border areas.
+There are Travel Warnings for neighboring Cameroon, Central African Republic (CAR), Libya, Niger, Nigeria, and Sudan.
+U.S. citizens should also note there are minefields along the borders with Libya and Sudan, and that borders can close without warning.

 For further information:

 - See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for Chad.

 - Enroll in the Smart Traveler Enrollment Program (STEP).
 Be sure to provide your current contact and next-of-kin information in STEP.

 - Contact the U.S. Embassy in N’Djamena, located on Avenue Felix Eboue, at +(235) 2251-62-11, 2251-70-09, 2251-77-59, 2251-90-52, 2251-92-18, and 2251-92-33 from 8:00 a.m. to 5:00 p.m.
 Monday through Thursday and 8:00 a.m. to 12:00 p.m. on Friday.
 After-hours emergency number for U.S. citizens is +235 6662-2100.